antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 So now you may be thinking, well how does each service know about all of the other services to successfully run the application?

-To help your services communicate effectively with each other, Tye utilizes service discovery.
+To help your services communicate with each other, Tye utilizes service discovery.
 In general terms, service discovery describes the process by which one service figures out the address of another service.
 Tye uses environment variables for specifying connection strings and URIs of services.

 The simple way to use Tye's service discovery is through the `Microsoft.Extensions.Configuration` system - available by default in ASP.NET Core or .NET Core Worker projects.
 In addition to this, we provide the `Microsoft.Tye.Extensions.Configuration` package with some Tye-specific extensions layered on top of the configuration system.